 Intro To Sphygmomanometer

-As it happens, sphygmomanometer is a device that is mainly for sphygmomanometer with stethoscopechecking blood pressure.
+As it happens, sphygmomanometer is a device that is mainly for checking blood pressure.
 This is why it is also known as the blood pressure meter or monitor or gauge.
 But whatever your preference for its name, the device is mainly for your blood pressure.

 Conventionally, there is only one type of sphygmomanometer and this is the manual type.
 And usually, it is the sphygmomanometer with stethoscope on its side.
 Not literally though, but the only way it would work if the user utilizes a stethoscope as well at the same time.